-You're in a store or scrolling through a webshop, you see ten different harnesses, and you're not quite sure what the difference is.
+You're in a store or scrolling through a webshop, you see ten different harnesses, and you don't really know what the difference is.
 They look similar.
 The prices vary.
 And you just want something that fits well, looks good, and doesn't fall apart after three washes.

-For small dogs, that choice is a little different than for larger breeds.
+For small dogs, that choice is slightly different than for larger breeds.
 A small dog has a narrow chest, a delicate neck, and moves differently.
 What works for a Labrador doesn't automatically work for a Maltipoo or a Bichon.
-That sounds logical, but in practice, many small dogs are still put in a standard harness that wasn't really designed for them.
+That sounds logical, but in practice, many small dogs are still put in a standard harness that wasn't actually designed for them.

 Fit is everything

 It starts with the fit, and that starts with the chest circumference.
 Not the neck size, not the weight, but the circumference just behind the front legs.
-That's the point where a harness exerts the most pressure and carries the most weight.
+That's the point where a harness puts the most pressure and support.
 If the harness is too loose there, it will shift with every step.
 Too tight, and your dog will move stiffly or become irritated.

-Small dogs with a thicker or curly coat also need extra leeway.
-The size that is correct on paper may be too tight in practice if you put it over a full coat.
+Small dogs with a thicker or curly coat also need extra margin.
+The size that is correct on paper may be too tight in practice when putting it over a full coat.
 Adjustable straps at multiple points are therefore not a luxury but a necessity.

 Also pay attention to the width of the straps.
-Straps that are too narrow will cut into the skin when pulling.
-For small dogs with sensitive skin or a thin coat, a wide, softly padded strap makes a big difference.
+Straps that are too narrow will cut in when pulling.
+For small dogs with sensitive skin or thin fur, a wide, softly padded strap makes a big difference.

 The difference between harness types

-There are three types you'll encounter most often.
+There are three types you'll most commonly encounter.
 The H-harness runs over the chest and along the ribs, in an H-shape.
-It is stable, distributes pressure well, and provides a lot of freedom of movement.
-For daily use, this is often the most comfortable option.
+It sits stably, distributes pressure well, and provides a lot of freedom of movement.
+For daily use, this is often the best option.

-The vest harness or mesh harness sits around the torso.
-It provides support and is sturdy, which is great for dogs that easily slip out of a harness.
+The vest harness or mesh harness fits around the torso.
+It provides support and sits securely, which is nice for dogs that easily slip out of a harness.
 Disadvantage: in warm weather or with a thick coat, it can become stuffy.

 The Y-harness runs in a Y-shape over the chest.
-It is anatomical and allows the shoulders to move freely.
-Good for more active dogs, but requires precise adjustment because otherwise it will shift.
+It is anatomically designed and allows the shoulders to move freely.
+Good for more active dogs, but requires precise adjustment as it may otherwise shift.

 For most small dogs with calm or average walking behavior, a well-adjusted H-harness is the safest choice.